Willow Springs Recovery - Austin, Texas

 How bad is alcohol abuse in Texas?
 In some ways, better than in much of the country; in other ways, much worse.

-In most ways, Texas seems better off than most of the states when it comes to substance abuse.
+In most ways, Texas seems better off than most of the states when it comes to substance use disorder.
 According to WalletHub, Texas comes in:

 - 49th for drug use and addiction